 - apply to speak at a public hearing

-- request to meet with a Commissioner in a private session.
+- meet with a Commissioner in a private session if you made a request for a meeting before 30 June 2022.

 There are a lot of things to consider when thinking about making a submission to the Royal Commission.
 This includes getting legal advice before you make your submission.
 You can find information about free legal services on our Royal Commission Legal Services page.
 We have answered some frequently asked questions and explained some of the words that the commission uses on our frequently asked questions page.